flaupretre/terraform-ssh-tunnel/README.md

   'ec2-user' ('ubuntu' when using Ubuntu-based AMIs).
 - if needed, set the AWS_PROFILE environment variable using the 'env' input var.

-## External - Using a not-yet-supported mechanism
+### Kubernetes port forwarding

+This feature is still alpha (it was introduced in v 1.14.0).
+So, don't hesitate to report any good or bad experience using it.
+Suggestions are welcome too.

+In order to access a server running in a Kubernetes pod, you can use the 'kubectl' gateway.
+This gateway uses K8S port forwarding to open a bidirectionnal tunnel to the target server.
+Of course it requires the target server to expose at least one inbound port on a pod.

+This gateway is activated by setting the 'type' variable to 'kubectl'.

+The 'gateway_host' input variable has the same syntax as the 'kubectl port-forward' command argument : 'pod/xxx', 'deployment/xxx', 'service/xxx'...
+Targeting a K8S service, if it exists, should be preferred to benefit from the K8S load-balancing features.

+The 'kubectl_context' and 'kubectl_namespace' input variables should be used to determine the target context and namespace.
+If it is not set, the current context and namespace (as set in your kube config file) will be used, which is probably not what you want.
+You can also fill the 'kubectl_options' variable with additional options to pass to the 'kubectl' command.

+The 'kubectl_cmd' variable can be set if you cannot use the default command ('kubectl').

+### External

+This feature is still alpha (it was introduced in v 1.14.0).
+So, don't hesitate to report any good or bad experience using it.
+Suggestions are welcome too.

+If the mechanism you want to use is not supported yet, you can provide the code for it.
-The code can be extended to use a mechanism the module does not support yet.
-If you set the 'type' to 'external' and provide the path of a shell script as 'external_script', this script will be sourced by a shell interpreter to create the tunnel.
+You just need to set the 'type' to 'external' and to provide the path of a shell script as 'external_script'.
+This script will be sourced by a shell interpreter to create the tunnel.

 You should use the existing
-scripts in the 'gateways subdirectory as examples to understand how to get the parameters.
+scripts in the 'gateways' subdirectory as examples to understand how to get the parameters.
 Your script must also set
 an environment variable named CPID.
 This must contain the PID of the process managing the tunnel.

-If it can interest other users, feel free to move it into the 'gateways' subdirectory and create a pull request.
+If other users may be interested, feel free to move it into the 'gateways' subdirectory, add the required documentation in the README.md file,  and submit a pull request.

 ## Requirements